CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfo.md

 HasWorkflowWorkerTaskCount returns a boolean if a field has been set.

-### GetVar0Profile
+### GetVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) GetVar0Profile() ChassisProfileRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar0RollbackWorkflow() WorkflowRollbackWorkflowRelationship`

-GetVar0Profile returns the Var0Profile field if non-nil, zero value otherwise.
+GetVar0RollbackWorkflow returns the Var0RollbackWorkflow field if non-nil, zero value otherwise.

-### GetVar0ProfileOk
+### GetVar0RollbackWorkflowOk

-`func (o *WorkflowWorkflowInfo) GetVar0ProfileOk() (*ChassisProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar0RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`

-GetVar0ProfileOk returns a tuple with the Var0Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar0RollbackWorkflowOk returns a tuple with the Var0RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0Profile
+### SetVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) SetVar0Profile(v ChassisProfileRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar0RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`

-SetVar0Profile sets Var0Profile field to given value.
+SetVar0RollbackWorkflow sets Var0RollbackWorkflow field to given value.

-### HasVar0Profile
+### HasVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) HasVar0Profile() bool`
+`func (o *WorkflowWorkflowInfo) HasVar0RollbackWorkflow() bool`

-HasVar0Profile returns a boolean if a field has been set.
+HasVar0RollbackWorkflow returns a boolean if a field has been set.

-### GetVar1ClusterProfile
+### GetVar1Profile

-`func (o *WorkflowWorkflowInfo) GetVar1ClusterProfile() HyperflexClusterProfileRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar1Profile() ChassisProfileRelationship`

-GetVar1ClusterProfile returns the Var1ClusterProfile field if non-nil, zero value otherwise.
+GetVar1Profile returns the Var1Profile field if non-nil, zero value otherwise.

-### GetVar1ClusterProfileOk
+### GetVar1ProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar1ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar1ProfileOk() (*ChassisProfileRelationship, bool)`

-GetVar1ClusterProfileOk returns a tuple with the Var1ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar1ProfileOk returns a tuple with the Var1Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1ClusterProfile
+### SetVar1Profile

-`func (o *WorkflowWorkflowInfo) SetVar1ClusterProfile(v HyperflexClusterProfileRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar1Profile(v ChassisProfileRelationship)`

-SetVar1ClusterProfile sets Var1ClusterProfile field to given value.
+SetVar1Profile sets Var1Profile field to given value.

-### HasVar1ClusterProfile
+### HasVar1Profile

-`func (o *WorkflowWorkflowInfo) HasVar1ClusterProfile() bool`
+`func (o *WorkflowWorkflowInfo) HasVar1Profile() bool`

-HasVar1ClusterProfile returns a boolean if a field has been set.
+HasVar1Profile returns a boolean if a field has been set.

-### GetVar2RollbackWorkflow
+### GetVar2ClusterProfile

-`func (o *WorkflowWorkflowInfo) GetVar2RollbackWorkflow() WorkflowRollbackWorkflowRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar2ClusterProfile() HyperflexClusterProfileRelationship`

-GetVar2RollbackWorkflow returns the Var2RollbackWorkflow field if non-nil, zero value otherwise.
+GetVar2ClusterProfile returns the Var2ClusterProfile field if non-nil, zero value otherwise.

-### GetVar2RollbackWorkflowOk
+### GetVar2ClusterProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar2RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar2ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`

-GetVar2RollbackWorkflowOk returns a tuple with the Var2RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar2ClusterProfileOk returns a tuple with the Var2ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar2RollbackWorkflow
+### SetVar2ClusterProfile

-`func (o *WorkflowWorkflowInfo) SetVar2RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar2ClusterProfile(v HyperflexClusterProfileRelationship)`

-SetVar2RollbackWorkflow sets Var2RollbackWorkflow field to given value.
+SetVar2ClusterProfile sets Var2ClusterProfile field to given value.

-### HasVar2RollbackWorkflow
+### HasVar2ClusterProfile

-`func (o *WorkflowWorkflowInfo) HasVar2RollbackWorkflow() bool`
+`func (o *WorkflowWorkflowInfo) HasVar2ClusterProfile() bool`

-HasVar2RollbackWorkflow returns a boolean if a field has been set.
+HasVar2ClusterProfile returns a boolean if a field has been set.

 ### GetVar3SwitchProfile